 In reality, manufacturers don’t produce two different products designated as “putty” or “filler.”
 It is the way we use the product that puts it in either the category of putty or filler.
 Let us now take a look at the main differences between wood filler Vs. wood putty:

 - Wood filler is typically water-based, but wood putty is oil-based

-- You can sand food filler, and we use it on unfinished wood.
+- You can sand wood filler, and we use it on unfinished wood.
 Wood putty, however, is used on finished wood, but you cannot sand or file it as it does not harden.

 - Unlike wood putty, wood fillers aren’t weatherproof, so you cannot use them for outdoor applications.